-You may not have a WSSI, and, having survived without, you may wonder what the fuss is about.
-Or you may be wondering why you are under pressure from your team to replace the old Excel WSSI which has been around for years.
-What is this WSSI, why is it so important, and why are we at First Friday passionate about it?
+You may not currently have a WSSI, and, having survived without, you may wonder what all the fuss is about.
+Or you may be wondering why you’re under pressure from your team to replace that old Excel WSSI which has been around for years…

 What is a WSSI?

 WSSI is a commonly used retail acronym that stands for “Weekly Sales, Stock and Intake”.